cue-lang/proposal/designs/modules.v3/4389-module-replace.md

 would be for any other source file.
-Publication is protected separately and by construction (the file is omitted from the published zip and rejected by the registry; see "Interaction with registries"), so gitignoring is not needed to keep replace directives out of published modules.
+Publication is protected separately and by construction (the file is omitted from the published zip and rejected by the registry; see "Interaction with registries"), so gitignoring is not needed to keep module replaces out of published modules.
 Tooling can additionally warn when `local-module.cue` contains a directory replace and is tracked by git, so that an *accidentally* committed machine-specific path is